badfishblues/ofxLSL/README.md

 # About ofxLSL
+#### Dependency
+- In order to run the example, liblsl64 must be in the same folder as the compiled .exe
+	- In the case of the example, this is the bin folder of the app
+- Because lsl libaries are written for x64 systems, ensure that Visual Studio Platforms are set to x64
 #### resolvestreams() arguments
 - **name**
   - Name of the stream.
 Describes the device (or product series) that this stream makes available (for use by programs, experimenters or data analysts)